+The strike of the geological strata in the Company's central and northern Prospecting Licenses are almost north-south and seem to follow a trend, unlike the Damara NE-SW orientation, but possibly linking it with the copper-rich Lufilain Arc.
 Except for the meta-sedimentary rocks outcropping at Tsodilo Hills, the area is covered by Tertiary sediments of the Kalahari Group.
-Deformed granitoid basement of the Quangwadum Complex, low grade marbles and siltstones of the Xaudum Group and strongly deformed meta-sedimentary siliciclastic rocks and some biotite gneisses of the Tsodilo Hills Group are thought to form part of a Palaeo-proterozoic basement rocks.
+Deformed granitoid basement of the Quangwadum Complex, marbles and meta-siltstones of the Xaudum Group and strongly deformed meta-sedimentary siliciclastic rocks and some biotite gneisses of the Tsodilo Hills Group are thought to form part of a Proterozoic basement rocks.
 Ductile trusts and shears in the region, mostly interpreted from the geophysics, are exposed in the Tsodilo Hills.